 We must consider what happens if there are circumstances that cause us to cease operations.

 As a regulated peer-to-peer lending platform, we maintain a Wind Down Plan (WDP).
-This is essentially the plan that sets out how your funds and investments would be managed to ensure the least disruption to you.
+This is a plan that sets out how your funds and investments would be managed in the event of platform failure, to ensure the least disruption to you.

 What Might Cause Us to Need to Initiate the Plan?